ldfoskey1023/HelloWorld/README.md

 ![headshot](https://github.com/ldfoskey1023/HelloWorld/blob/main/s2-brown%20maltese%20shih%20tzu.jpg)

 # HelloWorld
 This is my first repository!
-This pull request is to add som descriptions and a headshot to my README.
+This pull request is to add some descriptions and a headshot to my README.

 # A little insight into me
 Hi Everyone!
 My name is Peanut and I am the owner of this branch.
 This README will give you a bit of information about me!